Chernobyl

 Workers on watch and administrative personnel of the Chernobyl Exclusion Zone are stationed in the city, which has two general stores and a hotel.
-Though the city's atmosphere remained calm after the disaster was contained, the beginning of the Russian invasion of Ukraine in February 2022 sparked international concern about the stability of Ukrainian nuclear facilities, especially pursuant to reports that Russia's occupation of the Chernobyl Exclusion Zone until April 2022 had caused a spike in radiation levels.
+Though the city's atmosphere remained calm after the disaster was contained, the 2022 Russian invasion of Ukraine sparked international concern about the stability of Ukrainian nuclear facilities, especially pursuant to reports that Russia's occupation of the Chernobyl exclusion zone until April 2022 had caused a spike in radiation levels.